 - In Tunisia, installation of artificial lift in the Sabria W-1 well will require a sidetrack.
 The sidetrack design has been completed and the tender process for the long lead items is progressing. - The Sabria N-2 well is dewatering at a slow rate and the Group is in discussions with its partner regarding stimulation techniques to enhance the dewatering of this well. - Production in Chouech Es Saida continues to increase with the benefits of artificial lift programme. - The Company conducted two liftings of Tunisian crude oil in 2023 (May and November) and expects three liftings in 2024 with the first lifting confirmed to occur in March 2024. - Static and dynamic reservoir models of the Sabria field are being finalised.
-The study will help inform optimum reservoir management including potential well workovers and new well locations. - The Moftinu Gas Field continues to produce at naturally declining rates. - In 2023, Canar-1 water injection well was continuously used to dispose of water produced from the Moftinu field.
+The study will help inform optimum reservoir management including potential well workovers and new well locations. - The Company conducted two liftings of Tunisian crude oil in 2023 (May and November) and expects three liftings in 2024 with the first lifting confirmed to occur in March 2024. - The Moftinu Gas Field continues to produce at naturally declining rates. - In 2023, Canar-1 water injection well was continuously used to dispose of water produced from the Moftinu field.
 This resulted in a cost saving of approximately \$600,000 for the year. - In October 2023, the Group received an exploration phase extension of the Satu Mare Concession in Romania.
-The Concession has been granted until 2034. - Production for the year averaged 642 boe/d, comprising: - o Romania 103 boe/d - o Tunisia 539 boe/d - The Company continued its excellent safety record with no Lost Time Incidents in 2023.
+The Concession has been granted until 2034. - Production for the year averaged 642 boe/d, comprising: - Romania 103 boe/d - Tunisia 539 boe/d - The Company continued its excellent safety record with no Lost Time Incidents in 2023.